top of page

 The Presence of Spirit

-As I prepared to add the finishing touches to the portrait of the horse I was painting, I paused a moment to reflect on the photograph his owner had sent me.
+As I prepared to add the finishing touches to the portrait of Amoretto, I paused a moment to reflect on the photograph his person had sent me.
 She wasn't like most of my clients, with whom I have deep heartfelt conversations about their horse soul mate.
 She was more pragmatic about their relationship.
 She admitted that the photo didn’t really capture him and only gave me a fleeting description of his personality.
 She was very specific about wanting me to paint the portrait exactly like the photo, except she said that he had been tranquilized that morning so she asked if I could “add a little life” to his eye.

-I always paint the eyes last.
+I always paint the horse’s eyes last.
 This is in part because the pastel chalk I work with produces a layer of dust that settles on the painting as I work, so the last layers are cleaner and crisper and more detailed.
-But primarily it is because I have always felt the body of the horse comes first, and then adding the eye allows the spirit to be present in this new pastel form.
+Intuitively I have always felt the body of the horse comes first, and then adding the eye allows the spirit to be present in this new pastel form.

 So, who was this horse that I had never met?
 Behind his sleepy eyes I felt like he was an intelligent, gentle soul.
 The slight smile at the corner of his mouth and his attentive ears gave me the feeling that he had a wonderful sense of humor.
 I trusted my instincts.
 I began to draw his eye, adding a pastel highlight, then removing it and putting it down in a different place.
 I refined the shape and tilt of the brow, softened the lashes and then… a stillness inside me said… “that’s Amoretto”.

-Though the piece was completed by my standards, I still waited anxiously to hear from the owner to see how she liked the portrait.
+I shipped the pastel and waited eagerly to hear from my client to hear how she liked the portrait.
 A ripple of joy went through me when she called and her first words were, “I absolutely love it.”
 Then she said, “I am speechless, I don’t know how you were able to portray my horse’s personality so completely.
 The photo wasn’t truly like him at all, but you painted him as if you’ve known him all your life.”

 A Portrait of the Eternal Spirit